 For more information about the Interagency Language Roundtable visit: http://www.govtilr.org/Skills/AdoptedILRTranslationGuidelines.htm

-In 2015 my family relocated from Fredericksburg, VA to Carlsbad, CA where my existing contract has allowed me to continue to serve not just locally but nationwide.
-You can learn more about my experience by visiting my website at www.contextintranslation.com/resume.
+In 2015 my family relocated from Virginia to California where my existing government contract has allowed me to continue to serve not just locally but nationwide.
+You can learn more about my experience under my resume.